kant2002/EngLang/README.md

 It seems to be that math operations carried in usual language is quite interesting.

 ```
-let a value equals 10
+let a value equals 10.
-add 20 to a value
+add 20 to a value.
-multiply a value by 42
+multiply a value by 42.
 ```

 Can be roughly translated to